- Transforming a page in Session mode into an Active WEBDEV Page

 - The value of the read-only controls is lost and it must be recalculated whenever the page is displayed.

-An AWP page can be displayed:
+An Active WEBDEV Page can be displayed:

-- by programming.
+- through programming.

-Installing the AWP pages on a server
+Installing the Active WEBDEV Pages on a server